Become a Teacher

 - Submit university transcripts verifying bachelor's degree, basic skills/CBEST, and certificate of clearance (fingerprints) to your application

 - Submit a non-refundable application fee of $250 (applied toward pre-service)

 After acceptance, prospective interns must successfully complete 165 hours of prerequisite coursework offered in our TEP Pre-service Program.
 To begin Pre-service you will:

 - Submit $750 tuition (may be done in 3 installments)

-- Complete 165 hours of prerequisite coursework (offered online or in a hybrid delivery model)
+- Complete 165 hours of prerequisite coursework (face-to-face format)

 Step Three: Complete Final Requirements

-Prior to being issued an intern credential, prospective interns must also provide verification of:
+Prior to being accepted to the intern portion of the program, prospective interns must also provide verification of:

 - Subject Matter/CSET